ae-business-solutions/DEEP608v5-Day-1/guide/chapter3.md

 ![Git Push](images/Git-Push.png)

  - [ ] Lastly, use the `Synchronize Changes` button (circle with arrows) to `push` our `commit` to GitHub.
 The 0 indicates that there are 0 new changes from GitHub to `pull` (*download*), and 1 new change to `push` (*upload*).

+### Manually Trigger the Pipelines
+The GitHub Actions Workflows for our container builds are configured to run automatically when changes are made to the service code (the app code in the `services/` folder).
+However, since we aren't modifying the app code right now, we will manually trigger our container build pipelines to build an initial version of our container images and push them to `Google Container Registry` (GCR).

+ - [ ] Go to the GitHub web interface, and open the `Actions` tab.
+ - [ ] Select each of the four container Workflows (`Block Page`, `EDL`, `EDL Admin`, and `Request Unblock`) on the left one at a time.
+For each, use the `Run workflow` menu on the right to manually trigger a CI/CD run.
+ - [ ] Observe the output of the Workflow run and confirm that all four complete successfully (green check).
+ - [ ] No go to the GCP portal and open `Google Container Registry` (GCR) and confirm your new images and present.

 ## Continue to [Chapter 4](chapter4.md) (Terraform: GCP)